-• Commenters suggested excluding from the denominator patients evaluated by vascular surgery but not eligible for arteriovenous fistula (AVF) due to either being a poor surgical candidate (e.g., having a lack of vessels amenable to fistula creation).
-They also suggested excluding patients who refuse AVF creation, as well as patients on hospice, with end-state renal disease, and pediatric populations, noting that the measure is not person-focused, as it assumes that AVF is the best option for every individual and their situation, which may not always be the case.
-Commenters also recommended refining the measure to address non-infectious complications.
+Commenters suggested excluding from the denominator patients evaluated by vascular surgery, but not eligible for arteriovenous fistula (AVF) due to being a poor surgical candidate (e.g., having a lack of vessels amenable to fistula creation).
+They also suggested excluding patients who refuse AVF creation, as well as patients in hospice, with end-stage renal disease, and pediatric populations, noting that the measure is not person-focused, as it assumes that AVF is the best option for every individual and their situation, which may not always be the case.
+Commenters also recommended refining the measure to address noninfectious complications.

-8. Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X (Month, Date, Year: [Endorsed or Not Endorsed])
+8. Consensus Standards Approval Committee (CSAC) Vote: Y-11; N-0 (November 17-18, 2020: approved for continued endorsement)